 In each of our six-day courses we sponsor a group of "Anglos" (from Australia, Canada, England, Ireland, Scotland, USA, etc) to "populate" our hotel resort and provide conversation in English, through a diverse schedule of daily activities.
 The volunteers all have an amazing amount of fun, whilst also gaining a fascinating insight into German culture.

 If you love conversation and you enjoy meeting people from different cultures and walks of lives, then you are bound to be a perfect fit and have a brilliant time!

 Attention native English-Speakers in Germany!
-Normally we have volunteers travelling from around the globe to join our programmes; but we're currently prioritising people living in Germany, who may have a bit of time in February/March of 2021.
+Normally we have volunteers travelling from around the globe to join our programmes; but we're currently prioritising people living in Germany, who may have a bit of time in spring/summer 2021.

 16:00 Group activity e.g. debate or challenge